mirai-engineering/CAI-CryptoPredictiveAI/README.md

 - Relative Strength Index (RSI)
 - among others.

-This is the first step of the feature engineering process, where the input signal (crypto prices) is transformed into a learnable latent space with a meaningful representation of the values to train the model.
+This is the first step of the feature engineering process, where the input signal (crypto prices) is transformed into a more meaningful representation of the values, which will be later used to train the model.

 After this step, we can proceed to push the data to `RisingWave`.
 To this end, we install `RisingWave`, `Minio` and `Postgres` inside the same kubernetes service.
 This allows us to push and store the data by using a SQL query.
 In this manner `RisingWave` pulls the data from the broker with the `WITH` connector:
 <pre><code>```CREATE TABLE technical_indicators (